-Focused Infusion Therapy of Arizona, PLLC is located in Wickenburg, AZ, and not just a ketamine therapy clinic, but an anesthesiology, medicine and nursing care practice too.
+Focused Infusion Therapy of Arizona, PLLC is located in Wickenburg, AZ, and not just a ketamine therapy clinic, but an anesthesiology, medicine and nursing care practice as well.

 Focused Infusion Therapy is led by pain management specialist Laura Meaney DNAP, CRNA.
 Dr. Meaney has 20+ years of experience practicing anesthesiology.
 She has dedicated her research and graduate studies to learning the protocols for ketamine therapy and is now a member of the American Society of Ketamine Physicians, Psychiatrists, and Practitioners (ASKP3)—the clinic utilizes an integrative and collaborative approach to care.
 This means working closely with the wider medical community and patients, all to optimize the latter’s health and wellness.